reanimatedmanx/reanimatedmanx/README.md

 ### Personal work ⚡

-Call me crazy but I REALLY LOVE C++, especially modern cxx and it's implications in game development.
-At the moment, I am still learning it alongside with Unreal Engine.

-Also I am a huge fan of Lineage2, so at this point I am creating a set of tools for decrypting/decoding/extracting all data from the game,
+I really enjoy modern c++ and game development, so I am creating simple stuff for the sake of my soul
-and will try to create a replica in Unreal Engine 4 just for the sake of lulz.

 Some of this work you can see below :point_down: